Encharted Cook

 3 Crusts3¾ Cups Flour1½ Cups Fat

 Pie crust for me has been something like alchemy.
 Searching for that perfect flour-to-fat ratio, the perfect water volume, and the bare minimum time to mix the pie dough.
-But, it's really not that difficult and I'm going to share the top 5 secrets I've learned over the years to make the perfect pie crust.

-5 Secrets to Making the Perfect Homemade Pie Crust
+My Top 5 Secrets to Making the Perfect Homemade Pie Crust

-3. The fat must be cut into the flour so that no loose flour is in the bowl.
+3. Cut in Well.
+The fat must be cut into the flour so that no loose flour is in the bowl.
 In other words, the fat must cover the flour completely.
-It’s okay to work the flour and fat for as long as it takes.
+It's okay to work the flour and fat for as long as it takes.
 The pie crust only gets tough when you work the water in too long.

-Seriously, that's all there is to making a perfect flakey pie crust.
+Seriously, that's all there is to making a perfect flaky pie crust.
 I know from making pies with my mom for many years that it can be a struggle to get a homemade pie crust right.
 But with the right recipe and technique, it is so super easy, it seems magical.

 So, let's bake!